codesandbox/sandpack/website/docs/docs/getting-started/themes.md

 ### All themes

 Besides the included themes, you can also consume a set of themes from `@codesandbox/sandpack-themes`, an open-source package that contains many other themes compatible with Sandpack.
 You can find a list of all themes available on [@codesandbox/sandpack-themes](/docs/api/themes).
-To use a custom theme, you need to import it into your code:
+To use a custom theme, you need to import and reference it in your code.

 ```jsx
 import { githubLightTheme } from "@codesandbox/sandpack-themes";